sprechblase/docsframe/CONTRIBUTING.md

 ## Docsframe Component Development

-To develop a new Component, please refer to the [Docsframe Experimental](https://github.com/skredev/docsframe-experimental) project.
+The best experience when developing a new component is to initialize a new Docsframe project and start building within it.

 ## Ask for Help